 Registering for WileyPlus online system.
-Note: I will not use the WileyPlus online homework system, but it is recommended that you register to have access to online learning resources or if you need cost-effective online homework assignment access in a future course like PHYS 1304.
+Note: I will not use the WileyPlus online system, but you may wish to register so you can access online learning resources or if you need cost-effective online homework assignment access in a future course like PHYS 1304.

 ADDITIONAL PHYSICS OPPORTUNITIES

 INTERESTING MECHANICS LINKS

 o Shoot the monkey.
 Aiming straight at the monkey always hits (can you prove it?)